FI - Finance (FI)

 Concentration of issues of finance of which business managers today are being confronted.
 Management of working capital and short and intermediate term financing, including leasing, enterprise valuation, internal financing, cost of capital and long-term financing, are the major areas covered.
 Tax management is covered relating to capital gains, delaying the tax, merger taxation, and inventory.
 Prerequisite: FI 393 or MG 600 or MBA 600.
 (Offered on sufficient demand)

 Select topics in applied finance; current problems and problem-solving.
 The use of case analysis will be the primary focus.
 The objectives include financial analysis, scenario analysis and written communication commensurate with a graduate-level business finance course.
 Prerequisite: FI 593.
 (Spring)

 This course is designed to help business leaders enhance shareholder value through the use of finance as a strategic competitive weapon.
 Topics covered include the valuation of financial assets such as bonds and stocks, the relationship between risk and return, and the applications of financial theory in corporate investment decision making.
 Prerequisite: FI 393 or MG 600 or MBA 600.
 (Fall, Spring)

 FI 635.
 Security and Portfolio Analysis.
 (3 Credits)

 A study of basic investment instruments, markets for those instruments, and management of those instruments in a portfolio.
 Topics include portfolio theory, capital markets, equities, fixed-income securities, derivative assets, and portfolio management.
-Prerequisite: FI 393.
+(Spring)